opensearch-project/security-dashboards-plugin/DEVELOPER_GUIDE.md

 As a prerequisite, please follow [the developer guide of the Security Plugin](https://github.com/opensearch-project/security/blob/main/DEVELOPER_GUIDE.md).
 This will get a OpenSearch server running with security plugin enabled.

-**IMPORTANT**: Throughout this guide we will be using 1.x branches as our source for all 4 repos (OpenSearch, OpenSearch-Dashboards, security and security-dashboards-plugin).

 > NOTE: If you are following this guide by the dot, please make sure that source code that you compile for OpenSearch project using `./gradlew localDistro` is done from [1.x branch](https://github.com/opensearch-project/OpenSearch/tree/1.x)